How many carbs should you consume for optimal health? That depends on your goals, preferences, and unique physiology.

 #3: If you want more variety

-One of the hardest part of going Keto is giving up fruits, sweet potatoes, and other carby favorites.
+One of the hardest parts of going Keto is giving up certain fruits, sweet potatoes, whole grains, and other carby favorites.
 Not only do these foods please the palate, but they’re also packed with beneficial vitamins, minerals, and fiber.

 If you can’t live without them, bring them back.
 You can even cycle them.
 More on this later.